MicrosoftDocs/architecture-center/docs/guide/hpc/ansys-cfx-content.md

 ## Install Ansys CFX on a VM or HPC Cluster

-The software can be downloaded from the official [Ansys CFX](https://www.ansys.com/products/fluids/ansys-cfx#tab1-2) website.
+You can download the software from the official [Ansys CFX](https://www.ansys.com/products/fluids/ansys-cfx#tab1-2) website.
 For more information, see [Ansys CFX](https://www.ansys.com/products/fluids/ansys-cfx).

 Before you install Ansys CFX, you need to deploy and connect to a VM or HPC Cluster.